 Our suggestion is that you follow what you would normally do when someone leaves your organisation.

 If you would usually send around a company wide email to confirm “Bob will be leaving us today and we’d like to thank him for his contribution to the company” then you should do the same thing in a redundancy situation.
-If you wouldn’t then don’t.
+If you wouldn’t do that, then don’t.

 You don’t need to say why someone is leaving.